So… What’s the Deal With Those Hats, Huston?

 Stetson 25s, 7Xs, & 100s

-The Stetson 100 was made of 100% beaver fur felt and was for many years Stetson’s absolute top of the line hat, costing a whopping $100 through the early 1960s.
+The Stetson 100 was made of 100% beaver fur felt–all from the best part of the animal, the belly section of the beaver–and was for many years Stetson’s absolute top of the line hat, costing a whopping $100 through the early 1960s.
 That was a ton of money when most hats were going for between $10 and $12.
-The 7X was also close to 100% Beaver and was also quite expensive ($75).
-The 25s were, of course, $25 and were also some of Stetsons best, most expensive hats.
+The 7X was also probably 100% Beaver–though not from the belly section–and was also quite expensive ($50 to $75 depending on the model).
+The 25s were, of course, $25 and were still some of Stetsons best, most expensive hats.

-Stetson 100, Open Road – Purchased Originally in 1951 (In its original gold paperboard presentation case)
+Stetson 100, Silverbelly colored Open Road – Purchased Originally in 1951 (In its original gold paperboard presentation case)

-Stetson 100, Open Road – Early 1950s (In its original Smasonite leather presentation case)
+Stetson 100, Silverbelly colored Open Road – Early 1950s (In its original Samsonite leather presentation case)

-Stetson 100, Open Road – Late 50s or Early 1960s (In its original Smasonite leather presentation case)
+Stetson 100, Silverbelly colored Open Road – Late 50s or Early 1960s (In its original Samsonite leather presentation case)

 Stetson, 7X, Clear Beaver, Fedora – 1950s